 As a holder of ADSs, you will not have any direct right to attend general meetings of our shareholders or to cast any votes at such meetings.
 You will only be able to exercise the voting rights which attach to the underlying ordinary shares which are represented by your ADSs indirectly by giving voting instructions to the depositary in accordance with the provisions of the deposit agreement.
 Under the deposit agreement, you may vote only by giving voting instructions to the depositary, as the holder of the underlying ordinary shares which are represented by your ADSs.
-Upon receipt of your voting instructions, if voting is by poll, the depositary will try, as far as is practicable, to vote the ordinary shares underlying your ADSs in accordance with the voting instructions.
+Upon receipt of your voting instructions, if voting is by poll, the depositary will try, as far as is practicable, to vote the ordinary shares underlying your ADSs in accordance with your instructions.
 If voting is by show of hands, the depositary will vote all ordinary shares held on deposit at that time in accordance with the voting instructions received from a majority of holders of ADSs who provide timely instructions.
-You will not be able to directly exercise any right to vote with respect to the underlying ordinary shares underlying instructions.

-shares and become the registered holder of such shares prior to the record date for the general meeting.
+You will not be able to directly exercise any right to vote with respect to the underlying ordinary shares unless you withdraw the shares and become the registered holder of such shares prior to the record date for the general meeting.
 Under our memorandum and articles of association, the minimum notice period required to be given by our company to our registered shareholders for convening a general meeting is seven (7) calendar days.
 When a general meeting is convened, you may not receive sufficient advance notice to enable you to withdraw the underlying shares which are represented by your ADSs and become the registered holder of such shares prior to the record date for the general meeting to allow you to attend the general meeting or to vote directly with respect to any specific matter or resolution which is to be considered and voted upon at the general meeting.
-In addition, under our memorandum and articles of association for the purposes of determining those shareholders who are entitled to attend and vote at any general meeting, our directors may close our register of members and/or fix in advance a record date for such meeting, and such closure of our register of members or the setting of such shares prior to the record date, so that you would not be able to attend the general meeting or to vote directly.
+In addition, under our memorandum and articles of association for the purposes of determining those shareholders who are entitled to attend and vote at any general meeting, our directors may close our register of members and/or fix in advance a record date for such meeting, and such closure of our register of members or the setting of such a record date may prevent you from withdrawing the underlying shares which are represented by your ADSs and becoming the registered holder of such shares prior to the record date, so that you would not be able to attend the general meeting or to vote directly.
 Where any matter is to be put to a vote at a general meeting, the depositary will, if we request, and subject to the terms of the deposit agreement, endeavor to notify you of the upcoming vote and to deliver our voting materials to you.
-We cannot assure you will receive the voting materials in time to ensure that you can instruct the depositary to vote the underlying shares which are represented by your ADSs.
+We cannot assure you that you will receive the voting materials in time to ensure that you can instruct the depositary to vote the underlying shares which are represented by your ADSs.
 In addition, the depositary and its agents are not responsible for failing to carry out voting instructions or for their manner of carrying out your voting instructions.
-This means that you may not be able to exercise your right to direct the voting of the underlying shares which are represented by your ADSs, and you may have no legal remedy if the underlying shares are not voted as you requested.
+This means that you may not be able to exercise your right to direct the voting of the underlying share